We are sometimes asked: What’s the Difference between Health and Anatomy Credits?

 - Gain skills to find healthy relationships… and get out of those that aren’t

-- Gain skills to healthily help others in times of need
+- Practice skills to healthily help others in times of need

 - Plan for safety in times of danger